NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grothlut.md

     desc: " (acid,poison) When the grothlut is reduced to 0 Hit Points, its digestive organs rupture, unleashing alchemical acid and poison upon all creatures in a 30-foot emanation.
 Each creature in the area must succeed at a DC 19 Fortitude check save or take 2d6 acid damage and become [[Conditions/Sickened 1|Sickened 1]] (double damage and [[Conditions/Sickened 1|Sickened 2]] on a critical failure)."

   - name: "Piteous Moan"
-    desc: " (auditory,aura,concentrate,emotion,mental,occult) 60 feet.\nEach nongrothlut creature that enters or starts its turn within the area must succeed at a DC 17 Will check saving throw or become [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure).
-The creature then becomes temporarily immune for 1 minute.\nThe grothlut can Dismiss this aura.\nA grothlut usually does not begin moaning until it senses the presence of a non-grothlut creature, and it usually stops once it doesn't sense any more such creatures."
+    desc: " (auditory,aura,concentrate,emotion,mental,occult) 60 feet.\n\nEach nongrothlut creature that enters or starts its turn within the area must succeed at a DC 17 Will check saving throw or become [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure).
+The creature then becomes temporarily immune for 1 minute.\n\nThe grothlut can Dismiss this aura.\n\nA grothlut usually does not begin moaning until it senses the presence of a non-grothlut creature, and it usually stops once it doesn't sense any more such creatures."

 attacks:
   - name: ""